The 2013 Creme de la Creme List is Now Open for Submissions

-When is the deadline for getting in my submission (and this has changed since last year so pay attention)?
+When is the deadline for getting in my submission?

 To ensure that you’re on the list, please fill out the form by December 15th.
 No entries will be accepted after 11 pm EST on December 15th.

-In the past, the list didn’t close until January, but this year, the list will not be updated after it goes up on January 1st.
+In the past, the list didn’t close until January, but as of last year, the list will not be updated after it goes up on January 1st.
 December 15th is the only deadline, and it is a hard deadline.
 Meaning, no one will be added who hears about this project after December 15th.